Partnership with Parents

 We produce regular newsletters to keep our students, staff and parents updated on school life.
 We have 3 newsletters every term; one for each of our three schools; to access the newsletters please visit the relevant section of the website

-Text messages are used by the school to remind parents of important information and deadlines.
-These include revision classes or parent consultations that their child should attend.
+The school uses Class Dojo to communicate with parents on a regular basis all communication including letters home will be uploaded to this app.
+Class Dojo is used by the school to remind parents of important information and deadlines; these include revision classes or parent consultations that their child should attend.
 We also send messages to let parents know when we send a letter home with their child.
-If the school needs to remain closed (e.g. due to snow), we will send a text message by 7.30am in the morning and will also text if the school needs to close early for any reason.
+If the school needs to remain closed (e.g. due to snow), we will send message by 7.30am in the morning and will also message if the school needs to close early for any reason.

-The text messaging service is a quick and easy way to provide key information to parents in a timely manner.
-It is therefore important that parents provide the school with a preferred mobile phone number and update us of any changes.
+Class Dojo is a quick and easy way to provide key information to parents in a timely manner.
+It is therefore important that parents provide the school with a preferred mobile phone number/email address and update us of any changes.

 Student success is achieved through robust and aspirational target setting and close tracking of progress at all levels – supported by real-time attainment, attendance and behaviour data.
 In order to keep parents informed of their child’s progress and behaviour and attendance, the school will organise: